China steelmaking ingredients jump on upbeat spot market prices

 Steel prices on the Shanghai Futures Exchange also gained.

-Hot-rolled coils futures SHHCcv1, used in the manufacturing sector, jumped 2.4% to 5,389 yuan per tonne.
+Hot-rolled coils futures SHHCcv1, used in the manufacturing sector, inched 0.8% higher to 5,305 yuan a tonne.

-The July contract for stainless steel futures SHSScv1 inched up 0.3% to 16,050 yuan a tonne.
+The July contract for stainless steel futures SHSScv1 edged up 0.8% to 16,125 yuan a tonne.

 Officials from the country's market regulator said on Monday that the government "attaches great importance" to commodities prices, regularly monitoring the trends of iron ore, steel, coal, crude oil and other products, and implementing targeted supervisions. (https://bit.ly/3yT4n5J)